-If you could simplify your life, it could go a long way in getting the me-time you want.
+If you could declutter and simplify your life, it could go a long way in getting the me-time you want.
 It will give you time to spend on things you are passionate about.

 The life today is overwhelming.
 The new technology, the variety of gadgets, the speed, the bursting of knowledge bubble, the competitions, the expectations – so many things to be done, so little time!
 I wish I could simplify my life.

 When I was small I used to visit my aunt’s village.
 I felt the life was simpler there.
 Cook food, spend time with your family, stop and smell fresh air, make time for daily prayers, non-stop games for us kids!!
 Once a month there used to be a movie show on big screen in the middle of the village main street.
 The days were awesome.
 I wish we could go back to those days where we could lesser expectations and be content with our lives.
 No themed birthdays, no big parties no big houses or flashy cars and still people were very happy.

 But we cannot turn back the clock and go back to that era.
 Things have changed so much that probably village life might not suit me.
 But surely, I can find out a way to make my life simpler, relieved of so many entanglements, expectations, deadlines and task masters.
 Find out ways to make my life simple to get more me-time.

 Talking about decluttering, minimalism and simple living is easy but when it comes to actual implementation, then it becomes a tad bit difficult.
 We need order in our life to stay sane but we keep choosing chaos, as it is the easier way out.
 Minimalist living is always a game of chaos vs order!
 And here are the reasons why I find it difficult to choose!